Real life: As distinct from fiction

-As distinct from the Internet
+As distinct from the internet

-On the Internet, "real life" refers to life offline.
-Online, the acronym "IRL" stands for "in real life", with the meaning "not on the Internet".
-For example, while Internet users may speak of having "met" someone that they have contacted via online chat or in an online gaming context, to say that they met someone "in real life" is to say that they encountered them at a physical location.
-Some, arguing that the Internet is part of real life, prefer to use "away from the keyboard" (AFK).
+On the internet, "real life" refers to life offline.
+Online, the acronym "IRL" stands for "in real life", with the meaning "not on the internet".
+For example, while internet users may speak of having "met" someone that they have contacted via online chat or in an online gaming context, to say that they met someone "in real life" is to say that they encountered them at a physical location.
+Some, arguing that the internet is part of real life, prefer to use "away from keyboard" (AFK).

-Some sociologists engaged in the study of the Internet have predicted that someday, a distinction between online and offline worlds may seem "quaint", noting that certain types of online activity, such as sexual intrigues, have already made a full transition to complete legitimacy and "reality".
+Some sociologists engaged in the study of the internet have predicted that someday, a distinction between online and offline worlds may seem "quaint", noting that certain types of online activity, such as sexual intrigues, have already made a full transition to complete legitimacy and "reality".

 Related terminology

 The initialism "RL" stands for "real life" and "IRL" for "in real life."
 For example, one can speak of "meeting IRL" an online acquaintance.
-It may also be used to express an inability to use the Internet for a time due to "RL problems".
+It may also be used to express an inability to use the internet for a time due to "RL problems".
 Some internet users use the idioms "face time" and "meatspace" in contrast with the term "cyberspace".
 "Meatspace" has appeared in the Financial Times and in science fiction literature.
 Some early uses of the term include a post to the Usenet newsgroup austin.public-net in 1993 and an article in The Seattle Times about John Perry Barlow in 1995.
 The term entered the Oxford English Dictionary in 2000.